coinbase-samples/pay-sdk-go/README.md

 ## Overview

-The Pay Go SDK is a sample libary that demonstrates the structure of a Coinbase Pay driver for the REST APIs and generating a onramp URL.
+The Pay Go is an SDK to drive the Coinbase Pay [REST APIs](https://docs.cloud.coinbase.com/pay-sdk/docs/rest-api-overview).

 ## License